wtsi-ssg/osdataproc/README.md

 ### Attaching a Volume

 You can attach a volume as an NFS share to your cluster.
 This option, at present, will mount the `data` directory in the home directory of your master node to all of the slave nodes, and attach the volume by default to `/dev/vdb` on the master node.
 To mount the data directory, identify the device you want to mount, and then mount it on the `data` directory.
 E.g. `mount /dev/vdb1 /home/ubuntu/data`.
-Then start the nfs-server service with 'sudo service nfs-kernel-server start`.
+Then start the nfs-server service with `sudo service nfs-kernel-server start`.

 If you have an encrypted LUKS volume you must first decrypt the volume before you mount it, using e.g. `cryptsetup`.
 For example, `sudo cryptsetup luksOpen /dev/vdb2 hail-tmp_dir`, then mount the device with `sudo mount /dev/mapper/hail-tmp_dir /home/ubuntu/data`.